itenium-be/blog-posts/dotnet/2023-03-05-xamarin-forms-vs-maui.md

 The biggest difference is the project structure, as Xamarin.Forms has multiple projects .NET MAUI has only one project.
 As you can see in the underlying example.

-{% include post/image.html file="xamarin-vs-maui-project-tree.jpg" alt="project tree" title="" desc=".Net Maui and Xamarin project tree" maxWidth="360px" %}
+{% include post/image.html file="xamarin-vs-maui-project-tree.png" alt="Project tree" title="" desc=".Net Maui and Xamarin project tree" maxWidth="360px" %}

 ### More target platforms are supported